 MHFA Unsecured Home Improvement Loan

-This home improvement loan program from Minnesota Housing Finance Agency (MHFA) is statewide and established to encourage and support the preservation of existing housing.
+This loan from Minnesota Housing Finance Agency (MHFA) is established to encourage and support repairs to existing homes.

 The guidelines below are subject to change at any time without notice.
 Loan funds are subject to availability.
 Please call us for complete details.
 Thanks to local partnerships, we also offer special programs and incentives for several Minnesota cities and neighborhoods.

 Hablamos Español: 612-335-5856

 About the Loan

 - This loan is NOT secured by a mortgage to the property.

 - Income limits apply.